Skip to main content

 Production

-AAV distributed by Addgene has been produced either in-house by Addgene scientists or through collaboration with viral vector manufacturing facilities, such as the University of Pennsylvania Vector Core.
-Transfections are performed using the transfer plasmid, a plasmid encoding rep and serotype-specific cap, and a plasmid encoding adenoviral helper sequences.
+AAV distributed by Addgene has been produced either in-house by Addgene scientists or through collaboration with viral vector manufacturing facilities, such as the University of Pennsylvania Vector Core (Link opens in a new window).
+Transfections are performed using the transfer plasmid, a plasmid encoding Rep and serotype-specific Cap genes, and a plasmid encoding adenoviral helper sequences.

-AAV preparations are purified by iodixanol gradient ultracentrifugation or cesium chloride gradient ultracentrifugation and concentrated to purity and titers adequate for in vivo studies.
+AAV preparations are purified by iodixanol gradient ultracentrifugation and concentrated to purity and titers adequate for in vivo studies.
 Preparations are then aliquoted and stored at -80 °C.

 Titer